-- Percent of completers passing certification examinations (Indicator 1) - Percent of individuals passing PPR certification examinations within first two attempts (Indicator 1a) - Percent of individuals passing non-PPR certification examinations within first two attempts (Indicator 1b) - Principal appraisal of first-year teachers (Indicator 2) - Frequency and duration of internship field observations (Indicator 4a, accountability for 2016-2017 reporting year and before) - Frequency and duration of clinical teaching field observations (Indicator 4a, accountanility starting in 2017-2018 reporting year) - Quality of field supervision (Indicator 4b)
+- Percent of completers passing certification examinations (Indicator 1) - Principal appraisal of first-year teachers (Indicator 2) - Frequency and duration of field observations (Indicator 4a) - Quality of field supervision (Indicator 4b)

 Examples in this appendix include fictional data for illustration purposes only.
-All examples that include dates are relevant for the 2016-2017 reporting period.
+All examples that include dates are relevant for the 2014-2015 reporting period.